 Pic by @_ren.photos

-No AI needed - Online research or search (I believe Firefox is working on an opt-in for this)
+No AI needed - Online research or search (I believe Firefox search is working on an opt-in for AI)

 - Transcription of audio interviews